Cognigy/Documentation/docs/en/docs/ai/flow-nodes/logic/logic.md

 ---
 # Logic

-Logic Nodes are used to change the way your Flow behaves.
-They can be used to e.g. only run parts of your Flow based on conditions or work with other Flows:
+Logic Nodes allow you to customize your Flow's behavior.
+You can use them to control which parts of the Flow should run based on conditions or integrate with other Flows.

 - [If](if.md)
 - [Lookup](lookup.md)